Biography

 In December 2021 Kaye completed the exams for the Diplôme Supérieur and graduated in June 2022.
 This is the top level in the method and Kaye is one of only five people in the UK to currently hold the qualification.

 She has taught on the Suzuki Summer School and for Trinity Laban at their Saturday morning centre in Hampstead.
-She also enjoyed teaching at the Central School of Ballet for two terms and taught on an Open Day in March 2019 then at their Summer School in August 2019.
+She also enjoyed teaching at the Central School of Ballet for two terms.
 In January 2016 Kaye became teacher of Dalcroze Eurhythmics for the Guildhall School of Music and Drama on their String and Brass Training Programme, which takes place on Saturdays.
 She has taught on all the International Dalcroze Spring Courses & Summer Schools since 2016 & was the Artistic Director for the 2019 International Easter Course in Dalcroze Eurhythmics, which took place in Manchester, England.

-Kaye was the international guest teacher at the Australian Dalcroze Summer School, which was be held in Melbourne in January 2023.
+Kaye was the international guest teacher at the Australian Dalcroze Summer School, which was held in Melbourne in January 2023.
 This was a joyful occasion and the first in-person Summer School organised by Dalcroze Australia since 2019.
+She was invited back and was delighted to teach on the Dalcroze Australia Course in January 2024.
+Before this she taught a 3-day short course in Singapore.
+She is excited to have been invited back to teach again in January 2026 preceded by workshops in Malaysia.

 She believes passionately that Dalcroze Eurhythmics is necessary for a complete musical education.